Flashpoint (1984 film): Plot

 A local prospector discovers the Jeep burial and site and re-excavates it, summoning the attention of Carson and the US Army who cordon off the area.
 Logan and Wyatt's girlfriends tell them that the phone numbers are a number in Washington, D.C., and an old, unused number for the Dallas Police Department.
 They also tell them that the information has been passed onto two fellow Border Patrol agents, Roget and Lambassino.
 Upon driving to the house of the prospector, they find him murdered and the building burned to the ground.
-Following the tire tracks leading away from the house, they track down one of their station's Jeeps to a deserted farm, and find the corpses of Roget and Lambassino.
+Following the tire tracks leading away from the house, they track down one of their station's Jeeps to a deserted farm, and find the tied up dead bodies of Roget and Lambassino.
 Carson and his team subsequently arrive on the scene, intimating to a shocked Logan and Wyatt that the incident will be covered up.

-Disgusted at Carson's callousness, Logan is ready to leave town for good, but he first sends him on a solo mission to Soledad Mountain to investigate a suspicious vehicle, while sending Wyatt to a location where he claims illegal immigrants are being smuggled across the border.
+Disgusted at Carson's callousness, Logan is ready to leave town for good, but Carson first sends him on a solo mission to Soledad Mountain to investigate a suspicious vehicle, while sending Wyatt to a location where he claims illegal immigrants are being smuggled across the border.
 Logan realizes the mission is a setup, and Carson is trying to eliminate anyone who knows about the jeep.
 He rushes to Wyatt's last known location, but arrives too late, finding him stabbed to death with Logan's hunting knife.

 Grieving for his friend and determined to get revenge, Logan heads to the location where he and Wyatt had hidden the money and rifle.
 As he approaches, he is shot in the shoulder by Carson and his men.
 Logan manages to elude their line of sight, flanking behind them and killing Carson's men and shooting him in the leg.
 Carson limps to Logan's Jeep to try to escape, only to discover the keys are not in the ignition.
 Logan empties his revolver into Carson, killing him.